Date Updated: March 21, 2022

 Microsoft provides guidelines for creating accessible Word documents, including instructions and general best practices.
-This resource provides support for creating accessible Word documents in Windows, macOS, iOS, Android and on the web version of Microsoft Word.
+This resource provides support for creating accessible Word documents in Windows, macOS, iOS, Android and the web version of Microsoft Word.

 One of the main guidelines in this document is to use the built-in “Accessibility Checker.”
 This tool will inform you in a sidebar menu of any inaccessible items in your document, including low colour contrast (for those with low vision), missing alt-text (describing images for users with screen readers), and inaccessible structure in the document.